-This second page of Minnesota attractions is continued from our main page of "not-to-be missed" Minnesota tourist attractions and roadside attractions.
+Minnesota attractions continued is a page continued from our main page of "not-to-be missed" Minnesota tourist attractions and roadside attractions.
 Give yourself lots of time when you visit Minnesota; there is so much you will want to experience.

 Stories, legends and myths about Paul Bunyan were some of my favorite folklore when I was a child.
 We lived in Cass Lake, Minnesota for quite a few years and Bemidji, the site of the most well-known Paul Bunyan statue, was just up the road.